rpfarish/pathfinder_visualizer/README.md

 - Spacebar or Enter: Visualizes the current algorithm
 - Left Click: Places a wall on the selected node
+- Right Click: Clears the selected node
 - C: Resets the grid
-- Right Click: Clears the selected node
 - M: Generates a basic random maze
 - Shift + M: Generates a basic random weight maze
 - W + Left Click: Places a weight on the selected node
 - B + Left Click: Places a bomb on the selected node (at most 1)
+- Backspace: Exits the search in progress
+- P: Pauses the search
 - Esc: Quit

 ### Switch the current algorithm:

-Hold down shift and one of these keys to change it.
+Hold down shift and one of these keys to change the algorithm.

 - A: A*
 - B: BFS
 - F: DFS